ESTE ARTE 2025

 José Ignacio, Uruguay

-Itinerary for Frances Morris, Marcela Guerrero, and Meruro Washida
+(Itinerary for Frances Morris, Marcela Guerrero, Meruro Washida & Renaud Proch)

 SATURDAY, JANUARY 4